09 Jan Top 10 Traits of a Care Assistant

 This article was first published in January 2018 and updated in May 2021.

 Being a care assistant requires a lot of dedication, hard work, compassion and more.
 It can be one of the most demanding jobs in healthcare, but it’s equally as rewarding.
 Here’s our list of the top ten skills and qualities of a care worker that we look for when hiring for our roles.

-Patience is key when dealing with our clients.
-Sometimes they may be slower at moving or explaining what they need.
-They may be difficult or frustrated at times.
+Patience is one of the key qualities of a carer.
+Sometimes patients may be slower at moving or explaining what they need.
+They may even be difficult or frustrated at times.
 Staying calm and remaining patient no matter how stressful the task at hand may be is truly a skill and is incredibly important.
-Anger or irritability can affect a care worker’s ability to do their job and can upset the client.
+Anger or irritability can affect a care assistant’s ability to do their job and can upset the client.

 2. Smile Regularly

 As the saying goes – a smile is more powerful than a thousand words.
 As a care assistant you might be the only person our client sees during their day, so if you are pleasant, friendly and personable this could make a real difference to your client’s day.

 A smile and cheerful manner puts service users at ease and helps them to feel comfortable in what may be an uncomfortable experience for them at times –this is especially important if a care worker is dealing with personal care requirements.

 If you are considering becoming a care assistant, one of the key things you need to possess is the ability to multi-task.
 Often care assistants are expected to work alone or as part of small teams, which can at times present a lot of tasks to complete in a short time frame.
 Good care assistants are enthusiastic about the challenge and can effectively deal with more than one task at a time while ensuring the level of care remains high.

 The nature of this job role means that things can change quickly or emergency situations can occur – such as a client falling.
 The ability to act quickly to deal with unexpected occurrences and difficult situations can be invaluable – and can even save lives.